tartabit/compact-binary-client-zencross/protocol.md

 ### SensorData Encoding

-The Telemetry packet concludes with a SensorData payload.
-The sample app uses SensorMultiData (type=2, version=1), but the encoding starts with a generic header that allows for versioning.
+The Telemetry and Motion packets carry one or more SensorData items.
+Each item begins with a generic header that allows for versioning and variable-length payloads.

 Common SensorData header:
 - sensor_type: 1 byte (uint8)
 - sensor_version: 1 byte (uint8)
+- sensor_length: 1 byte (uint8) — number of bytes in the payload that follows

 #### SensorMultiData (type=2, version=1)
+Payload:
 - battery: 1 byte (uint8) — percentage
 - rssi: 1 byte (uint8)
 - first_record_time: 4 bytes (uint32) — Unix time of the first sample in the series